dannyb21892/Ascii-Art/README.md

 asciipic2('dan.jpg',2.2,'dan.txt');

 Make sure to suppress the output with a semicolon or else you'll get tons of text in MATLAB itself.
-Once it run, go to the folder where both the function and the initial .jpg are stored to find the text file.
+Once it runs, go to the folder where both the function and the initial .jpg are stored to find the text file.
 Before opening it in notepad, I'd recommend making sure that notepad's default font is Lucida Console on size 6.
 Open it up and there you go!